 We may use third party suppliers for event badging and our event app and we may share your details with them for the purpose of providing these services.

-We will need your explicit consent to hold and use information about any disabilities you may have or specific dietary requirements.
+We will need your explicit consent to hold and use information about any disabilities or impairments you may have.

 If you choose to provide us with your dietary requirements, we may share them with third parties that we use to provide catering at our events.